 - Oral magnesium supplements—those you take by mouth, such as pills and tablets

-- Transdermal magnesium supplements—those you absorb through the skin, such as oils, bath flakes, lotions and sprays (also known as topical magnesium).
+- Transdermal magnesium supplements—those you absorb through the skin, such as magnesium bath flakes, oils, lotions and creams (also known as topical magnesium).

 Magnesium chloride is known to be effective at treating muscle spasms.
 It: